semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 **At-exit taint sinks is a Semgrep Pro feature.**

-At-exit sinks are meant to facilitate writing leak-detection rules using taint-mode.
+At-exit sinks are meant to facilitate writing leak-detection rules using taint mode.
 By setting `at-exit: true` you can restrict a sink specification to only match at "exit" statements, that is statements after which the control-flow will exit the function being analyzed.

 ```
 pattern-sinks: